November Health Tips and National Observations

-Many symptoms of the common cold, the flu and COVID-19 are similar, so learn how to differentiate between
+Many symptoms of the common cold, the flu and COVID-19 are similar, so learn how to differentiate between them below.

 The flu vaccine is your best chance of preventing the illness, and it’s more important than ever this year.
 Currently, the CDC recommends an annual flu vaccine for anyone over 6 months of age.

 In addition to getting your vaccine, there are some other ways to help protect yourself during this flu season.
 Avoid close contact with people who are sick, and stay home when you’re sick.
 It’s critical to continue good hygiene by covering your coughs and sneezes, and washing your hands.
 Safety measures made a positive impact on flu cases earlier this year, and they will continue to be crucial as we enter flu season.

 If you’re unsure about getting a flu vaccine, here are some reasons why it’s especially important amid the pandemic:

 - Reduces risk of contracting both viruses at the same time—Battling simultaneous flu and COVID-19 infections could be much worse than battling either alone.
 Nobody knows what to expect until it happens—and then it’s too late.